hikari-py/hikari/README.md

 There are also third party libraries to help you manage components:

 - [`miru`](https://github.com/HyperGH/hikari-miru) -  A component handler for hikari, inspired by discord.py's views.
-- [`flare`](https://github.com/brazier-dev/hikari-flare/) - A component manager designed to write simple persistent buttons.
+- [`flare`](https://github.com/brazier-dev/hikari-flare/) - A component manager designed to write simple persistent interactions.
+- [`yuyo`](https://github.com/FasterSpeeding/Yuyo/) - A collection of utility functions and classes designed to enhances Hikari.

 ---